Introduction

-This article takes a deep dive into the architecture for the Leena AI enterprise Agentic AI.
+This article provides an in-depth examination of the architecture for Leena AI’s enterprise Agentic AI.
 It demonstrates how different layers and components interconnect to deliver AI Agents with human-like agency.

 Above is a comprehensive description of the Leena AI “Agentic AI Architecture” diagram, breaking down each component and illustrating how they interact to form a cohesive enterprise AI solution.